All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Immune function is another area of interest.
 Animal studies have shown improved immune markers in Epithalon-treated subjects.
 As the immune system weakens with age, this could have meaningful implications for overall health and disease resistance.

-It is important to note that while these findings are promising, most come from animal studies or small human observations.
+While these findings are promising, most come from animal studies or small human observations.
 Larger, randomized controlled trials are needed before definitive claims can be made.

 Epithalon Dosing and Protocol Considerations